Kintyre 66

 Will it be busy?
 What is the best time of year to visit?

-Kintyre is never overly busy as it’s a hidden gem on the west coast with lots of unspoiled places to discover.
-There’s plenty of places, open spaces, coastlines and places of interest to spread out and maybe never see anyone else on some days.
-Tarbert and Campbeltown have more buzz as they are the main towns, with the busiest season being between April-October.
+Kintyre is never overly busy, as it’s a hidden gem on the west coast with many unspoiled places to discover.
+There are plenty of places, open spaces, coastlines and places of interest to spread out and maybe never see anyone else on some days.
+Tarbert and Campbeltown have more buzz as they are the main towns, with the busiest season being between April and October.

 Is it just one road?

 There is one main road (A83 on the west side and B842 on the east), but the Kintyre 66 is much more than that!
-With various spurs off the main road you can explore the south of the peninsula out to Machrihanish and down to Southend and up to the north to Skipness.
-There's plenty of smaller roads branching off in various directions, and of course, the route includes a ferry trip across the water to the beautifully small island of Gigha - which can be easily enjoyed on foot or by cycling.
+With various spurs off the main road, you can explore the south of the peninsula out to Machrihanish and down to Southend and up to the north to Skipness.
+There are plenty of smaller roads branching off in various directions.
+Of course, the route includes a ferry trip across the water to the picturesque island of Gigha, which can be easily explored on foot or by bike.

 Will I be near water?